geopython/pygeoapi/docs/source/plugins.rst

 Plugin development requires knowledge of how to program in Python as well as Python's package/module system.

 .. seealso::
-   :ref:`data-publishing` for configuration of default plugins.
+   :ref:`publishing` for configuration of default plugins.

 Overview
 --------